Market Report Brazil – The Brazilian Study Abroad Market

 Latest Moroccan Higher Education study abroad stats

-At this point a total number of 89,151 Brazilian students are studying abroad for a higher education degree (source: UNESCO).
+At this point close to 110,000 Brazilian students are studying abroad in higher education.
+This includes degree mobility and language study and short-term programs (source: UNESCO).
 The most popular study abroad destinations among students from Brazil are:

 IB schools in Brazil